Ritsu-Okazaki/unit2-project/main.md

     return x_smoothed
 ```
 In the code above, we can see that the function signature includes two inputs, ```windowSize:int ``` is the size used for filtering which is of
-data type integer.....
+data type integer that decides the range of values which the function will generate averages from, into ```x_smoothed```.
+Another input is ```x```, which is a list that the function will apply the smoothing to.
+All the values in ```x``` are intended to be integers or floats.

 ### 3. Plotting x-axis with hourly format

-To solve SC#1/SC#4, that requires a visual representation of the data, we used matplotlib: a comprehensive library for creating static, animated, and interactive visualizations in Python[^9].
+To solve SC#1/SC#4, that requires a visual representation of the data, we used matplotlib: a comprehensive library for creating static, animated, and interactive visualizations in Python[^8].
 Its simple two dimentional graph plotting methods allow users to plot y values that correspond with the values in the x-axis.
 However, we realized that there are occasional skips in the data, so if we plot the graphs with equal intervals for x (time), the labels for the ticks will not indicate roundnumbers.
 We struggled for a long time to find a solution to this problem using our knowledge, so we conducted internet research and found out how to force the format of the x-axis into hourly ticks using methods in Matplotlib.
 ```.py
 # ax: current x axis (plt.gca())